Here's my first HowTO, the first one of many other more to follow.

 Xen -> VMware VM migration steps (Kernel step)

 The kernel on the VM to be migrated must support fully virtualized operation.
 The kernels used for para-virtulized machines using RHEL/Fedora/CentOS as a guest does not support fully virtualized operation by default.
-The best way to deal with this is to also install a standard kernel in the machine, port the machine and finally remove the Xen kernel.
+The best way to deal with this is to also install a standard kernel in the machine, port the machine and finally remove the Xen kernel.1.
+Since this is a highly risky procedure, FIRST CREATE A BACK-UP OF YOUR VIRTUAL

 MACHINE!!!